nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User requests to list persons.
 2. ConnectUS shows a list of persons.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific person in the list.
-4. ConnectUS deletes the person.
+4. ConnectUS deletes the person.<br>
     Use case ends.

 **Extensions**

 - 2a.
-The list is empty.
+The list is empty.<br>
   Use case ends.

 - 3a.
 The given index is invalid.
   - 3a1.
-ConnectUS shows an error message.
+ConnectUS shows an error message.<br>
     Use case resumes at step 2.

 **UC03: Edit a contact**